||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

 Two Indian women, clad in hooded grey habits and heavy cloaks, stood at the entrance, the more portly of the two transfixed by something concealed in her cupped palms.
-With a sudden movement, she raised it to her mouth and bit hard, then lowered her hands again to reveal a trickle of crimson upon her chin.
-Her thinner companion looked at the bloody headless remains of the rat in her colleague's grip and shuddered in disgust.
+With a sudden movement, she raised it to her mouth and bit hard, then lowered her hands again to reveal a trickle of crimson on her chin.
+Her companion looked at the bloody headless remains of the rat in her colleague's grip and shuddered in disgust.

 "I'm sure you play the hideous lunatic on purpose," she complained.
 "Who did you work for back in Lanka, my dear Jizo?
 Doctor Frankenstein?"